roytang/blog/content/notes/2013/12/410778590230237184/index.md

   url: https://twitter.com/roytang/statuses/410778590230237184/
 ---

-RT [@Dethtron5000](https://twitter.com/Dethtron5000/): A lot of people ask about our tech stack at @marvel.
+A lot of people ask about our tech stack at @marvel.
 This should answer any questions: http://marvel.com/galactus.txt